YagoBorba/StackCode/docs/CONTRIBUTING.md

 ### 🌐 Adding New Technology Stacks
 See the comprehensive guide in [main CONTRIBUTING.md](../CONTRIBUTING.md#adding-new-technology-stacks).

+**Important**: When adding new stacks, ensure you update the dependency validation system by:
+- Adding stack dependencies to `getStackDependencies()` in `packages/core/src/utils.ts`
+- Adding installation instructions to i18n files (`packages/i18n/src/locales/`)
+- Testing the validation flow with and without required tools installed

 ## 🔄 Development Workflow

 1. **Create a Feature Branch**